12 Top-Rated Things to Do in Whidbey Island, WA

 12. Attend a Whidbey Island Festival

-Suppose the stunning scenery and historic properties of Whidbey aren't reason enough to visit.
+Suppose Whidbey's stunning scenery and historic properties aren't reason enough to visit.
 In that case, the island also hosts several festivals throughout the year.
 From kite-flying extravaganzas to lively musical performances, every month offers a new reason to celebrate.

 The year starts with the Whidbey Island Film Festival in January.
 And the springtime blooms with family fun activities like Musselfest, St. Patrick's Day parades, and the massive Clinton Easter Egg Hunt.